-- 4.12.1 In July 2020, the recommendation to report on progress on the Organisational Development Strategy on a quarterly basis was approved by Cabinet.
-Aligning progress reporting to Cabinet on the delivery plans for the Council Plan and the Organisational Development Strategy will retain the synergy between the plans and support the effective governance for the council's strategic framework. - 4.12.2 The second update on the Organisational Development Strategy, covering Q1 of 2021/22, is at Appendix B. It should be noted that the delivery of a number of items have been reviewed.
+4.12.1 In July 2020, the recommendation to report on progress on the Organisational Development Strategy on a quarterly basis was approved by Cabinet.
+Aligning progress reporting to Cabinet on the delivery plans for the Council Plan and the

+Organisational Development Strategy will retain the synergy between the plans and support the effective governance for the council's strategic framework.

+4.12.2 The fifth update on the Organisational Development Strategy, covering Quarters two and three of the 2021/22 financial year, is at Appendix B. It should be noted that the delivery of a number of items have been reviewed.
 These predominantly relate to work dependent on the internal work to values and behaviour which, since the creation of the Organisational Development Strategy, have been aligned to the Town Hall Quarter programme and will be delivered through the Reimagining Watford project.
-However, a Project Manager is in place and engagement across the organisation has now commenced which will help to ensure that our values and behaviours have buy-in from across the council and are embedded.
+However, an Executive Group Head Assistant has now been assigned to this work and engagement across the organisation is shortly due to commence which will help to ensure that our values and behaviours have buy-in from across the council and are embedded.
 Similarly, initiatives which required face to face interaction have been unable to progress due to government restrictions and our internal risk assessments, designed to keep staff safe.
 These activities will be reviewed when the risk assessments change.